pagefaultgames/pokerogue-locales/README.md

 - ca-ES - Catalan (Reason: not yet translated enough)

 ### Pending
-Waiting for them to be more complete
+*Waiting for them to be more complete*

 - da - Danish
-- he - Hebrew
+- he - Hebrew *(Note: Also needs the game to be properly compatible with right-to-left languages before being implemented)*
 - tr - Turkish
 - ro - Romanian

-### Indefinitely pending (no translator available)
+### Indefinitely pending
+*No translator available*

 - th - Thai